-What you want to do on LinkedIn is build an intelligent network without limiting opportunities to expand your reach beyond the obvious.
+What you want to do on LinkedIn is build a smart network.

 If you limit who you connect with to only the people you know (as LinkedIn suggests), you're potentially going to miss out on the massive networking and business building opportunities that LinkedIn affords.
 Every time you connect with someone new, you gain exposure to their network.

 Additionally, one of the primary ways your profile can be found on LinkedIn is through LinkedIn people searches.
 Did you know that in 2012 LinkedIn had nearly 6 billion people searches?
 Simply by virtue of who you are connected with, you can show up in search results, regardless if the searcher was looking for you or not.